ferrous-systems/rust-exercises/exercise-book/src/simple_db.md

 ### Step 3: Read the documentation for `str`, especially `trim()`, `splitn()`, `split_once()` to build your logic

 tl;dr
-`split_once()` splits a str into 2 parts at the first occurrence of a delimiter `splitn()` splits a str into a max of n substrings at every occurrence of a delimiter `trim()` returns a string slice with leading and trailing whitespace removed.
+`split_once()` splits a str into 2 parts at the first occurrence of a delimiter.
+`splitn()` splits a str into a max of n substrings at every occurrence of a delimiter.
+`trim()` returns a string slice with leading and trailing whitespace removed.

 <details>